redpanthers/JoinUs-Freshers/questions.md

 4. Link to you Linkedin Account

 **All the questions below are related to your development enviornment**

-4. Write the steps you need to do to find a `string` from a group of files First open the file the string we want to search  sto re it in pattern as case insensitive then find match for that word in entire document using pattern matcher if found display the positions do these steps for each line
+4. Write the steps you need to do to find a `string` from a group of files
+  a.
+First open the file
+  b. the string we want to search  sto re it in pattern as case insensitive
+  c. then find match for that word in entire document using pattern matcher
+  d. if found display the positions
+  e. do these steps for each line
 5. Which all programming languages are installed in your system. java, html, php, mysql
 6. How long will it take you to install or re-setup your development enviornment from scratch?
 Have you done any automation on it